FrankieFinancial/onboarding-widget/README.md

   // url to redirect after applicant clicks button in the successful page
   // by default the widget only displays a successful message
   // you can always include the applicant-reference as a query parameter to continue any remaining onboarding steps that might come after the identity verification
+  // as any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffSuccess('string-with-applicant-reference')"
   ctaUrl: string | false = false
+  ctaText: string = 'Continue to My Account'
 }
+failureScreen: {
+  // url to redirect after applicant clicks button when onboarding has failed
+  // by default the widget only displays a failure message
+  // you can always include the applicant-reference as a query parameter to provide any further steps
+  // as any traditional html link, ctaUrl can also include a call to a global javascript function, "javascript:ffFailure('string-with-applicant-reference')"
+  ctaUrl: null,
+  ctaText: 'Contact Us'
+},
 // If the progress bar should be rendered
 progressBar: boolean = true
 // A "profile" is a collection or recipe of rules and checks that you wish to perform on all of your customers.